-- The common property in a development scheme is owned by the sectional title holder's jointly in undivided shares and not by the body corporate.10 The sale of a portion of the common property will therefore not have CGT consequences for the body corporate; rather the unit holders must account for any capital gain or capital loss. - The transfer of immovable property in a share block company to a holder of shares in the company will not give rise to a capital gain or capital loss in the company.
-Such a transfer could involve a conversion to sectional title or a transfer of freehold title.11 In this regard paragraph 67B(3)(a) of the Eighth Schedule provides that the share block company must disregard any capital loss determined on aain or capital the disposal.
-Likewise. paragraph 67B(3)(b)(i) provides that the holder of shares must disregard any capital gain or loss on disposal of the share, which of necessity includes the right of use and occupation attaching to the share.12 The capital gain or capital loss made by the person acquiring the immovable property is deferred until the person actually disposes of it.
-This roll-over treatment is achieved by carrying across to the immovable property details of the cost and date of acquisition of the shares, cost and date of effecting improvements, usage, and any market valuation performed on valuation date.13
+sale of a portion of the common property will therefore not have CGT consequences for the body corporate; rather the unit holders must account for any capital gain or capital loss.

+The transfer of immovable property in a share block company to a holder of shares in the company will not give rise to a capital gain or capital loss in the company.
+Such a transfer could involve a conversion to sectional title or a transfer of freehold title.
+11 In this regard paragraph 67B(3)(a) of the Eighth Schedule provides that the share block company must disregard any capital gain capital loss determined on the disposal. paragraph 67B(3)(b)(i) provides that the holder of shares must disregard any capital gain or loss on disposal of the share, which of necessity includes the right of use and occupation attaching to the share.
+12 The capital gain or capital loss made by the person acquiring the immovable property is deferred until the person actually disposes of it.
+This roll-over treatment is achieved by carrying across to the immovable property details of the cost and date of acquisition of the shares, cost and date of effecting improvements, usage, and any market valuation performed on valuation date.
+13